Scholarships are still available for the 5th Annual PSLC LearnLab Summer School to be held at Carnegie Mellon University, Pittsburgh, PA, USA.

 We want to know what you think of CTAT.
 Have you used CTAT?
 Was it helpful?
 Usable?
 What could we do to make it better?
 Tell us on our survey.
 (It's anonymous and only 10 questions long.)

-CTAT version 1.6.3 is available for download.
 CTAT 1.6.3 is a maintenance release that addresses bugs in CTAT 1.6.2.
 All users of CTAT 1.6.x are recommended to upgrade.
-See the release notes for more information.

 Next year's PSLC Summer School will be held June 18–22, 2007.
 We'll post a link to the 2007 application here when it becomes available.
 The likely application deadline is early to mid-February 2007.